samexit23/A.R.T/README.md

 ## 🚀 How It Works

-Set your desired reboot time in the script, run it, and let A.R.T handle the reboot automatically.
+Run it, set your desired reboot time in the script, and let A.R.T handle the reboot automatically.
 No third-party tools required—just native Windows functionality.

 ## 🛠 Setup